Dasharo/meta-dts/README.md

 * First is done on GitHub Actions.
 Here we build the `DTS` image.

 * Second is done on Gitea Actions.
-Here we sign the `DTS` binaries and creates new develop release at the `https://github.com/Dasharo/meta-dts/releases` from where binaries can be downloaded.
+Here we sign the `DTS` binaries and push them to [boot.dasharo.com](https://boot.dasharo.com/dts) under the directory named after rcX version.

 ## Testing Dasharo firmware updates from local sources